ardell/Monitor-Training-Guide/README.markdown

 1. Check pack batteries and distribute in-ear packs and ears
 1. Ask the band if they need anything
 	- Patch cables, adapters, etc.
-	- Is there any special setup for today?
-Auto-tune pedals hooked up to the board?
+	- Is there any special setup for today, e.g. auto-tune pedals hooked up to the board?

 <h2 id="soundcheck">Sound Check/Rehearsal</h2>